mytrout/Pipelines/Steps/Cryptography/README.md

 }
 ```

-# How do I use Pipelines.Hosting with different configurations for different instances of the same step.
+## How do I use Pipelines.Hosting with different configurations for different instances of the same step.

-If Step1 prints the Step1Options value with a trailing space to the Console when each step is called, then the following code will generate "Moe, Larry & Curly ".
+Each decrypt step would use a different configuration to

 ```csharp